 Solution: Have different, but complementary fabrics on your cushions, couch, window treatments, footstools, etc. It will give your home a more put-together designer touch.
 For example, like on the image above.

 Another common home decor faux pas is choosing a small rug for a large room.
 This can have the effect of making your space look like there has been no effort put into it.
 Ideally, a rug should be large enough to fit right under your furniture.

 Solution: If you can’t afford a large rug, try pulling the furniture a little closer to the edge of the rug, like in one image above.
 Thus, the empty space between the furniture and the rug won’t seem so large.

 Speaking of furniture, it’s probably a good idea to never place it right up against the walls.
 Why?
 Because rather counterintuitively it can actually make your rooms seem smaller than they are.

 Solution: Pull your furniture away from the walls and try to find the optimum placement for them where they are not only free from the walls but can also be grouped together.
 It will give the illusion of space and will increase the coziness in your home.

 7. Using fake plants and flowers

 Decorating your space with fake plants and flowers can be tempting because they are cheaper and easy to look after.
 However, they are one of those things that cheapen your home because they mostly don’t fool anyone and they just end up gathering dust.

 Solution: Ditch them for the real thing.
-Take a look at the picture above - real plants look a way better and are great for your wellbeing.
+Take a look at the picture above - real plants look way better and are great for your well-being.